ensdomains/docs/contract-api-reference/dns-registrar.md

 ## Typescript/Javascript Libraries

-To help you interact with DNSSEC data and the DNSRegistrar, we prepare two libraries.
+To help you interact with DNSSEC data and the DNSRegistrar, we provide two libraries.

 - [DNSProvejs](https://github.com/ensdomains/dnsprovejs) = A library for querying and validating DNSSEC data from DNS
 - [dnssecoraclejs](https://github.com/ensdomains/dnssecoraclejs) = A library for generating proof data for the ENS DNSSEC Oracle.